 This is the ideal situation in any workplace.
 If employees are accountable, they don’t need to be micromanaged because they can be trusted to do their jobs properly.

-When employees are accountable, they understand the importance of deadlines and they take them seriously.
-There is a sense of urgency when it comes to completing tasks and meeting deadlines.
+When employees are accountable, they understand the importance of deadlines and take them seriously.
+There is a sense of urgency when completing tasks and meeting deadlines.

 Final Thoughts: Overcoming Challenges in Fostering Accountability in the Workplace

 Building a culture of accountability is no easy feat, but it is essential for any organization’s success.
 Establishing clear expectations helps provide each team member with a detailed understanding of their roles, responsibilities, and the standards they are to uphold.
 This eliminates ambiguity and encourages employees to take ownership of their tasks and outcomes.